foxthefox/ioBroker.ecoflow-mqtt/README.md

 During startup the datapoints are created, but not changed when existing.

+### remarks to warnings/errors

+Some occurances in the adapter are tagged as warning or error in order to appear in the log when the loglevel is in info mode.
+This is not necessarily a failure or an indicator for not working adapter, it is more a sign for a not expected behaviour.
+The cause might not be in the adapter itself, but the attention is set.

 ## HA connector/gateway

 * the MQTT discovery function in HA enables an elegant way of information exchange